 The head insert is attached via two straps that thread through the harness slot above the harness slot that the child currently uses and attach with Velcro.
 We found it tricky to attach the insert without pulling off the cover, but after a few times we got the hang of it.
 We applaud Nuna for labeling the insert itself with the instructions for this insert.

 Our Huggable Images preemie doll weighs 4 pounds and is 17 inches long.
-The doll looked quite snug in the seat, but unfortunately the straps were above the doll’s shoulders, even with the low birthweight pillow added to the seat.
+The doll looked quite snug in the seat, but the straps were just a bit above the doll’s shoulders, even with the low birthweight pillow added to the insert.
+We do find that human children are shaped a bit differently than our dolls so we encourage caregivers to check the fit on their child before heading out.
+Our friends at Nuna are also available for virtual fit checks for tiny passengers in the PIPA.

 6 Month Old